RTDETRv2 vs YOLOv5: A Detailed Technical Comparison

 Strengths

-- Real-Time Capability: Achieves competitive inference speeds, particularly when using hardware acceleration like NVIDIA GPUs with TensorRT.
+- Real-Time Capability: The model is optimized to deliver competitive inference speeds, especially when accelerated with tools like NVIDIA TensorRT.

 Weaknesses